The Doctor explains - Lifting your energy levels

 Vitamin D

-Vitamin D appears to play an important role in almost every cell of our body.
-The most well known function of Vitamin D is keeping healthy bones and maintaining normal calcium levels.
 However Vitamin D benefits numerous other important functions like immune system and muscle function.
 By supporting the immune system, we are able to fight better any inflammation caused by either toxins, bacteria or viruses.
 Thus by preventing common cold for example and maintaining healthy muscles, you are preventing fatigue and you are lifting your energy levels.

 Zinc deficiency

 Zinc plays an important role within many enzymatic reactions of the body.
-It is a helped molecule (called a Co-Factor) for the chain reactions required to produce energy.
+It is a helper molecule (called a Co-Factor) for the chain reactions required to produce energy.
 If you are deficient on Zinc, then the metabolism suffers and slows down leading to tiredness, fatigue, reduced energy levels and often mental tiredness.
 Ensuring on the other hand that zinc in your body is sufficient could support you in boosting your energy levels naturally.

 Magnesium